r-devel/translations/Home.md

 All output in R (such as messages emitted by stop(), warning(), or message()) is eligible for translation, as are menu labels in the GUI.

 ## Roles
-We use the [dedicated reviewers](https://docs.weblate.org/en/latest/workflows.html#dedicated-reviewers) workflow on weblate.
+We use the [dedicated reviewers](https://docs.weblate.org/en/latest/workflows.html#dedicated-reviewers) workflow on Weblate.
 We currently manage 3 roles in the platform
 ### Translators
-Every registered user on weblate can act as translator.
+Every registered user on Weblate can act as a translator.
 A [peer reviewer](https://docs.weblate.org/en/latest/workflows.html#peer-review) can add suggestion(s) to the Weblate, however, the suggestion(s) would need approval from the dedicated reviewer(s) before it is accepted as a translation.
 ### Admins / team leaders
 Admins / team leaders keep the list of admins and reviewers by language up to date.
 The team leader(s) of a particular language is(are) the initial [dedicated reviewer(s)](https://docs.weblate.org/en/latest/workflows.html#dedicated-reviewers).
 ### Reviewers
 Reviewers approve the work of translators and ensure the overall cohesion of the translation work in one language.
 For adding new reviewers or peer reviewers to Weblate, please reach out to the respective team leaders via the `#core-translation` channel on the [R Contributors Slack](https://contributor.r-project.org/slack) workspace.

 ## Sustainability of the translations community
-- The `#core-translation` channel on the [R Contributors Slack](https://contributor.r-project.org/slack) workspace is main space of communication for the translations community.
+- The `#core-translation` channel on the [R Contributors Slack](https://contributor.r-project.org/slack) workspace is the main space of communication for the translations community.
 Join this Slack for communicating with the community and also for sharing any feedback.
 - We encourage people interested in translations to organise and conduct local/regional level events to promote and raise awareness about translations.
 - Highlight milestones (overall and by language)
-- coordinate on github
+- Coordinate on GitHub
 - Design acknowledging categories for contributing members (a nice example: https://the-turing-way.netlify.app/afterword/contributors-record#contributors-record-contributors)
-- a getting started page on github
+- a getting started page on GitHub

 ## About Weblate